meowingcats01/ProductivityHelper/README.md

 # ProductivityHelper
 A UWP app for managing notes developed in Microsoft Visual Studio.
-Slightly buggy.
+Slightly buggy but still usable.